Design and plant your garden in the spring for colorful late summer blooming perennial flowers to wrap up the gardening season.

 Russian sage is one of the drought-tolerant perennials that bloom all summer.
 This plant also is one of the low care perennials you can grow and hardy to zone 4 to 9.

 Russian sage has tall spikes of blue flowers and grey-green foliage.
-It is perfect for adding texture to the garden and pair it with any daisy-like flowers.
+It is perfect for adding texture to the garden and pairing it with daisy-like flowers.

 Get your Russian sage seed here.